zenml-io/zenml/examples/kubernetes_orchestration/README.md

 zenml stack up
 ```

+This will also create a connection from your local machine to the metadata
+store so that you can access it locally.
-If everything went well, you should see logs messages similar to the following
+If everything went well, you should see log messages similar to the following
 in your terminal:

 ![zenml stack up output](assets/zenml_stack_up_output.png)